-Steady State Experiments and Comparison with Simulations.
-To study the steady-state behavior, experimental runs 8-12 were carried out with constant temperature set points.
-For runs 9-12, samples of the feed and products were collected and analyzed using high-performance liquid chromatography (HPLC).
-Figure 12 (run 8) shows a typical response when the column is "steady" for a period of 2 h, with all the four temperature loops closed.
-All the four temperatures can be maintained at their respective set points.
+In order to study the steady-state behavior, experimental runs 8-12 were carried out with constant temperature setpoints.
+For runs 9-12, samples of the feed and products were collected and analyzed using High-performance liquid chromatography (HPLC).
+Figure 12 (run 8) shows a typical response when the column is "steady" for a period of 2 hours, with all the four temperature loops closed.
+All the four temperatures can be maintained at their respective setpoints.
 The steady-state results for run 9-12 are summarized in Table 3 (compositions) and Table 4 (controller outputs \equiv plant inputs).